aws/aws-advanced-python-wrapper/docs/GettingStarted.md

 > **NOTE**: If the same configuration is specified in both the connection string and the keyword arguments, the keyword argument takes precedence.

-The AWS Advanced Python Driver implements the [PEP 249 Database API](https://peps.python.org/pep-0249/).
+The AWS Advanced Python Wrapper implements the [PEP 249 Database API](https://peps.python.org/pep-0249/).
 After establishing a connection, you can use it in the same pattern as you would with the community Python drivers.
-However, the driver introduces some custom errors for the Failover Plugin and the Read/Write Splitting Plugin that need to be explicitly handled.
+However, the wrapper introduces some custom errors for the Failover Plugin and the Read/Write Splitting Plugin that need to be explicitly handled.

-For instance, after a successful failover, some session states may not be transferred to the new connection, so the driver throws a `FailoverSuccessError` to notify the application that the connection may need to be reconfigured, or to create a new cursor object.
+For instance, after a successful failover, some session states may not be transferred to the new connection, so the wrapper throws a `FailoverSuccessError` to notify the application that the connection may need to be reconfigured, or to create a new cursor object.
 See this simple PostgreSQL example:

 ```python